When this article about “sergercore” came up in my newsfeed, I had a good chuckle.

 Some sergercore is patched pieces of fabric (usually knit, from what I can tell).
 Some of it is lines of stitching on one piece of fabric (the fabric is folded and overlocked or the stitching is on the edge of the fabric).

 According to the article, sergercore is surging on online fast-fashion site Shein and with some boutique fashion designers (who charge in the hundreds of dollars — ya gotta check out the article).

 So.
 I have a serger.
 I sew clothes.
 I can try sergercore — and share the outcome with my sewing besties (that’s YOU)!

 This article starts with T-shirt details (cos I know you want to know about the fabric and pattern), and the final bit features my tips for taking on a sergercore project.

 This post features affiliate links chosen for you.
 If you click through and make a purchase, I may receive a commission at no additional cost to you.
-Affiliate advertising is the main way I earn income from Sie Macht, and I thank you for your support!
+Thank you for your support!